-While Paris and Lyon may get the foodie reputations in France, Bordeaux is rapidly making a name for itself.
+While Paris and Lyon may get the foodie reputations in France, Bordeaux is rapidly making a name for itself on the dining scene.

 The city fully encompasses that joie de vivre, or the enjoyment of life that is so completely French.
 Bordeaux is full of young people that truly are enjoying their lives and the city that they’re in.

 Young chefs are choosing to come to Bordeaux to create the restaurants they dream of.
 The ones that may not be possible in Paris, for example.

 It’s exciting.
 And it’s delicious.

 If fine dining is what you’re after, you’ll have a few options in Bordeaux.
 The city boasts five restaurants with Michelin stars.
 One of which is Le Pressoir d’Argent by celebrity Chef Gordon Ramsey.

 In my opinion, however, it’s not the fine dining that makes Bordeaux stand out.

 It’s the more casual, yet elegant, takes on the bistro that make this city special.
 They’re accessible, fine dining experiences.
 They’re super relaxed, yet very refined.